Compare quotes from multiple verified Greenwich plumbers

 A grease trap intercepts fats, oils and grease from commercial kitchen waste before it enters the drainage system.
 The size is determined by the kitchen output — a plumber will assess flow rates and calculate the correct specification before installation.

 In Greenwich, Blackheath village and Woolwich commercial kitchens are subject to Thames Water drainage requirements, and an undersized or poorly maintained trap is a common cause of downstream blockages and enforcement attention.
-Ongoing maintenance — typically quarterly emptying — is required once installed.
+Ongoing maintenance is required once installed, with frequency depending on kitchen output and trap size.

-Managing multiple HMOs in Thamesmead, Plumstead and Abbey Wood without documented assessments is a compliance exposure that a single HSE inspection would identify.
+Managing multiple HMOs in Thamesmead, Plumstead and Abbey Wood without documented assessments is a compliance exposure that could be identified during an HSE inspection or enforcement investigation.

 Most commercial clients require a minimum of £2 million public liability insurance.
 Larger managed developments, public sector sites and any premises requiring formal procurement compliance typically require £5 million or more.